 15 Tips for How to Cope With Introvert Burnout

-An introvert who has spent too much time with others is likely to feel exhausted and need time alone to think, relax and recharge.
-Introverts need to be aware of their own signals so they know when they are approaching burnout and can take care of themselves.
-With a little time, quiet and self-care, introverts can recharge and be ready to interact again.
+An introvert who has spent too much time with others needs time alone to think, relax, and recharge.
+Introverts should recognize their own signals to know when they are approaching burnout and can take care of themselves.
+With a little time, quiet, and self-care, introverts can recharge and be ready to interact again.

 The following are 15 ways to cope with an introvert hangover: